area9innovation/flow9/tools/flowc/readme.md

 	flowc java=src java-library=fun1,fun2,fun3  library.flow
 	flowc jar=1 java-library=fun1,fun2,fun3  library.flow
+	flowc jar=aname-lib.jar java-library=fun1,fun2,fun3  library.flow

 Here fun1,fun2,fun3 are functions, which are used in a library interface.
-The library contains a `Main` class, which contains:
+The library contains a class with the same name as a compiled flow flie, which contains:
 - `public static void init(String[] args)` - the function to initialize the runtime. `args` are the command line arguments, passed to the library.
 Must be called before usage.
 - public static methods fun1, fun2, fun3, etc. , listed in the `java-library` option.